Skip to main content

 How Do You Measure RAG Pipeline Quality?

-You cannot improve what you cannot measure.
-Three metrics define RAG quality:
+You cannot improve what you do not measure.
+With RAG, three metrics carry the weight.

 What Are the Best RAG Deployment Patterns?

-Cache frequent queries: If 100 users ask 'What is your refund policy?', you do not need to run the RAG pipeline 100 times.
-Cache question embeddings and their answers.
-A simple Redis cache with a 1-hour TTL reduces costs by 40-60% for customer-facing applications.
+Cache the questions everyone asks: When 100 people all ask 'What is your refund policy?', running the full pipeline 100 times is just wasted money.
+Cache the question embeddings and their answers instead.
+A plain Redis cache with a one-hour TTL has cut our costs 40 to 60% on customer-facing apps.

 FAQ